Last Updated on January 2026

 The debt in a divorce will be divided between spouses in the same way as other property.
 If parties acquire it during their married life, the court will share it between them.
 If spouses have a mortgage and do not want to continue paying it after a divorce, they can sell the house to pay off the debt.
 If one of the parties wants to keep it, they can refinance the mortgage to remove the other spouse’s name from the title.

-Parties with minor children must determine rights and responsibilities regarding their upbringing and maintenance.
+Parents must establish a Parenting Plan and Child Support Order that reflect the 2026 Self-Support Reserve of $2,394 and allow for the deduction of mandatory PFML and WA Cares premiums from gross income.
 They can get joint legal and physical custody and participate equally in the kids’ lives, or either parent can become a sole custodian if the other is unable to look after the children.
 Then, the non-custodial parent will be able to visit them from time to time.

 No matter what the divorce terms are, parties can agree on them independently if they have an uncontested case.
 In such a situation, their agreement will likely become the basis of a divorce order.
 Otherwise, the court will decide on each point during a trial.